yaseenahmad1/myCapstone/README.md

       "updatedAt": "2021-11-19 20:39:36"
     }

 ## FOLLOWS

 ### View/Get all of the Current User's `FOLLOWING LIST`

 Return a list of the users that the current user follows.
-Users CANNOT follow themselves

 * Require Authentication: true
 * Request
-  * Method: ?
+  * Method: GET
-  * Route path: ?
+  * Route path: api/users/:userId/following               # this will be in our users.py where we will be able to see the users that the current user is following
   * Body: none

 * Successful Response